 Griddles (and their close cousin flat-tops) are a surprisingly misunderstood kitchen tool.
 People think of griddles as only for pancakes but they are great for a number of foods from veggies to burgers and are also great for keeping numerous pots and pans of things warm or hot.

 The key attribute of a griddle is that it maintains very even heat over time and across its surface.
 This is different from a burner (or burner top griddle) that produces an even amount of heat but does NOT maintain even heat.

 For maintaining heat over time it must have fast and accurate temperature recovery.
 When you place food or a pan on the griddle, the griddle will begin to cool down rather quickly.
-You want it to then to maintain the temp or quickly recover back to the set temp and do so without over-shooting and getting too hot.
+You want it to then maintain the temp and quickly recover back to the set temp and do so without over-shooting and getting too hot.
 To do this it may turn the burners on/off several times per minute.

 Evenness across it’s surface requires a thick piece of steel and burners spread evenly below. (some better commercial griddles have the steel in a water bath that results in perfectly even temps across the surface at all times.)

 Thermostatic vs Burner Top

 There’s a huge difference in a good built-in thermostatic griddle / flat-top and one placed on top of burners.
 Built-in Thermostatic griddles have more even heat (temperatures) across their surface, maintain temps better over time and have faster and more accurate recovery time.